Jennielle/jenifoods/README.md

-# JenniFoods
+# Recipe Finder

-JenniFoods is a React-based application that allows users to search for recipes and view detailed information about their favorite dishes.
+Recipe Finder is a React-based application that allows users to search for recipes and view detailed information about their favorite dishes.
 It utilizes the Edamam Recipe Search API to fetch recipes based on user input, and it displays them in a modern, user-friendly interface.

 ## Features